nuald/lambda-sample/README.md

 The data flow:

- 1. MQTT messages are produced by the IoT emulator ([Producer](src/main/scala/mqtt/Producer.scala) actor)
+ 1. MQTT messages are produced by the IoT emulator ([Producer](src/main/scala/mqtt/Producer.scala) actor).
+Messages are serialized into [Smile binary format](https://github.com/FasterXML/smile-format-specification).
- 2. MQTT subscriber saves the messages into Cassandra database ([Consumer](src/main/scala/mqtt/Consumer.scala) actor)
+ 2. MQTT subscriber saves the messages into Cassandra database ([Consumer](src/main/scala/mqtt/Consumer.scala) actor).
- 3. The Random Forest model is constantly trained by the messages ([Trainer](src/main/scala/analyzer/Trainer.scala) actor)
+ 3. The Random Forest model is constantly trained by the messages ([Trainer](src/main/scala/analyzer/Trainer.scala) actor).
+The model is saved into Redis using Java serialization.
- 4. HTTP endpoint requests the computation using the trained model and heuristics ([Analyzer](src/main/scala/analyzer/Analyzer.scala) actor)
+ 4. HTTP endpoint requests the computation using the trained model and heuristics ([Analyzer](src/main/scala/analyzer/Analyzer.scala) actor).

+Data serialization is an important topic, because it affects the performance of the whole system (please note the speed of the serialization/deserialization process, the size of the generated content as it should be transferred over the network, saved to/loaded from databases therefore affecting latency).
+[Protocol buffers](https://developers.google.com/protocol-buffers/) is a good candidate for the data serialization as it meets the requirements and supported by many programming languages.

 # Table of Contents